karkman/MMB-114_Genomics/00-software-installations.md

 # Software installations

 Before our first class on **26.10.20**, please do the following steps.
 If you run into problems, just send me an [e-mail](mailto:igor.pessi@helsinki.fi) or come to my office (Biokeskus 1, room 3016) and I will help you out.
+If you don't have access to a suitable laptop computer, please contact me in advance.
+We have 5 Linux laptops that you can borrow for the duration of the course.

 ## Register to CSC